mrmod/magicland/README.md

 ## Why Go?

-"Where are the channels and goroutines and concurrency?".
+* "Where are the channels and goroutines and concurrency?".
 Your butt.
 Next question.
+* "Why is there so much code?".
+What if I stop reading this code for a week?